mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/install/index.md

 ### Namespaces

 Unless otherwise specified, the Dispatch CLI commands create repositories, secrets, pipelines and tasks in the `default` namespace.
-For production installations, we suggest you create a new namespace dedicated to your CI workloads, for example, `dispatch-work` or `dispatch-ci`.
+For production installations, we suggest you create a new namespace dedicated to your CI workloads.
+For example, `dispatch-work` or `dispatch-ci`.
 You will then specify that namespace when using the CLI.

 Examples: